Everything You Need To Know For Your Police Interview

 • Charge you and keep you under police custody (remanded into custody).

 Being charged and arrested can be an intimidating experience.
 It is important to remember that you have rights, even when under arrest.
 You have the right to know why you are being arrested and the right to legal representation.
-It is advisable to remain calm and not resist arrest or become abusive, as this could lead to additional charges.
+It is best to remain calm and not resist arrest or become abusive, as this could lead to additional charges.

-Can the police charge you without interviewing you
+Can the police charge you without interviewing you?

-It is possible to be charged without an interview, particularly if the offence is a minor one (summary offence) or they accused may be unfit for an interview (due to mental illness or health concerns).
+It is possible to be charged without an interview, particularly if the offence is a minor one (summary offence) or the accused may be unfit for an interview (due to mental illness or health concerns).

 Why is Legal Representation Important in a Police Interview?